lakshy-asingh1/SYNERGIZERS-/README.md

 > The Online Learning Dashboard is a responsive web-based application designed to manage courses and track student learning progress.
 It provides a simple and intuitive interface for learners to view enrolled courses, monitor progress, and check completion status—all in one place.

-This project is ideal for educational platforms, student portals, or learning management system (LMS) prototypes.
+This project is ideal for educational platforms or student portals.

 ---